near/docs/docs/develop/contracts/debug-locally.md

 #### Preparation

-First let's deploy the contracts and have some transaction to reproduce on the testnet.
-Go to the `repro-near-funcall` repo we just cloned.
-Run these commands to create testnet accounts, deploy contracts and submit a transaction:
+First, let's deploy the contracts and have a transaction to reproduce on `testnet`.

+Go to the `repro-near-funcall` repo we just cloned and run the following commands to create `testnet` accounts, deploy contracts, and submit a transaction:

 ```bash
 # Replace with your testnet account